22a/dotfiles/README.md

 ## Warnings

-The install script has been setup with a fresh macOS install in mind, it assumes a blank canvas. **It will forcably symlink over your dotfiles** if you let it.
+The install script has been setup with a fresh macOS install in mind, it assumes a blank canvas. **It will forcibly symlink over your dotfiles** if you let it.

 I have tested this on macOS Sierra 10.12.3, brew had a falling out with sierra at the beginning and may do the same with future versions of OSX.